 But I never got a job in Personnel Management.
 Instead, I was taken on as a University Research Assistant (researching the roles of supervisors in industry), and from this I progressed to become a Lecturer in the School of Management at the University of Bath, teaching and researching in the field of organization theory.
 I wrote a book called Evaluation and Control of Training.
 I remained in this job for more than twenty years, but I feel now that I was a square peg in a round hole.
 At the earliest opportunity (at the age of fifty) I took early retirement, and became a psychotherapist, having been trained at the Psychosynthesis and Education Trust and at the Bath Centre for Psychotherapy and Counselling.
 I worked as a psychotherapist until I was 65, when I retired.

 Since my retirement my two most important activities have been: walking the South West Coast Path; and writing my books on The Spirit of Numbers and Harmonic Astrology in Practice.

 I have two daughters by my first marriage, and I now also have two granddaughters.
-I have now been happily married to my second wife for nearly 40 years.
+I have now been happily married to my second wife for more than 40 years.